open-tool/ultron/README.md

 }
 ```
 ***
-### Why all Ultron actions and assertions are much more stable?
+### Why are all Ultron actions and assertions more stable?

-The framework catches a list of specified exceptions and tries to repeat operation during timeout (5 sec by default).
-Ofcourse, you are able to customise the list of processed exceptions.
-It is also available to specify custom timeout for any operation.
+The framework captures a list of specified exceptions and attempts to repeat the operation during a timeout period (default is 5 seconds).
+Of course, you have the ability to customize the list of handled exceptions.
+You can also set a custom timeout for any operation.

 ```kotlin
 withId(R.id.result).withTimeout(10_000).hasText("Passed")